fkrenn12/linux_server_setup/README.md

-# **Linux Debian Server setup**
+# 🚀 Linux Server setup (Debian) 🚀
-Instruction and scripts for setup Linux Debian server
+Instructions and scripts for setup Linux Debian server for running a docker application
 ## On newly created server - before starting the installation
 👉 Start putty<br>
 👉 Enter IP-Address and port number 22<br>